How to Avoid Forex Trading Scams in 2024

 6. Reference regulator blacklists and scam broker lists.

-It’s always prudent to make sure that your broker is not on a blacklist or warning list from a national regulator.
+It’s always prudent to make sure that your broker is not on a blacklist, warning list from a national regulator or scam broker list.

 7. Always verify your broker is regulated.